These are the best Samsung Black Friday deals — save big on refrigerators, TVs, phones

 Best Black Friday Samsung phone deals

-Beat the Black Friday rush for a new smartphone and score one for less right now at Samsung.
+Beat the holiday shopping rush for a new smartphone and score one for less at Samsung.

 Samsung Galaxy Z Flip3 5G from $734.99 with eligible trade-in (Save $165)